Let an arbitrary vector field $\mathbf{v}$ be given. The ansatz

 \[ \begin{align} \frac{\partial\zeta}{\partial t} &= -v\beta - \left(f + \zeta\right)\nabla\cdot\mathbf{v}_h - \mathbf{v}_h\cdot\nabla\zeta - \omega\frac{\partial\zeta}{\partial p} + \mathbf{k}\cdot\left[\frac{\partial\mathbf{v}_h}{\partial p}\times\nabla\omega\right] + \mathbf{k}\cdot\nabla\times\mathbf{f}_R^{(H)}.\tag{15.85}\label{eq:vorticity_p} \end{align} \]

-If you calculate the vorticity of the geostrophic wind field you get
+Calculating the vorticity of the geostrophic wind field, one obtains

 \[ \begin{align} \zeta_g = \frac{1}{f}\frac{\partial^2\phi}{\partial x^2} + \frac{1}{f}\frac{\partial^2\phi}{\partial y^2} - \frac{\beta}{f^2}\frac{\partial\phi}{\partial y} + \frac{\tan\left(\varphi\right)u}{r} = \frac{1}{f}\Delta_h\phi + \frac{\beta}{f}u + \frac{\tan\left(\varphi\right)u}{r}.\tag{15.86}\label{eq:geostro_vort_skal} \end{align} \]